 The Yamaha p155 Digital Piano is a perfect board for home use or for performing on stage, the Yamaha P155 combines concert grand sound with digital piano portability.
-If you’ve played on the lower version pianos in the p-series or say pianos that cost round $600 to $700, this one is definitely going to feel a lot more robust and much more like the real thing.
+If you’ve played on the lower version pianos in the p-series, this one is definitely going to feel a lot more robust and much more like the real thing.
 The keys are excellent and the sensitivity seems even across all 88 keys.
 If you are okay to spend a bit more, this one is definitely worth it compared to the other p-series pianos.

 If you want a serious piano, with excellent sound and touch, the p-155 is the one to look for.
 Its better than the p105 in terms of the weighted keys (this one has GH, which is better than GHS).
 It looks great and has a sturdy feel in case you’re considering gigging with it.
 The touch of the keyboard action can also adjusted.